restlet/restlet-framework-js/docs/doc-server-0.4.0.md

 ### Method attachDefault(handler)

-Attach a default route on a router.
+Attach a default route on a virtual host.

 | Argument | Type | Description |
 | -------- | ---- | ----------- |